 The current design is based on a two wheeled adult bicycle.
 The two speakers are positioned on a steel bar under the handlebars, facing the rider at a specific angle and distance apart.
 This positioning immerses the rider in the speakers’ soundfield, as well as dissolving or embracing the passing streets’ soundscapes as the rider goes.
 Speaker cables run along the bike frame to the kit box that is attached to the bike rack.

-The sonic bikes currently perform from a Raspberry Pi2 computer with GPS receiver attached, audio playing through two self powered speakers plus sub.
-The system is powered by a LiPo battery transformed down to 5V for the Pi.
+The sonic bikes currently perform from a Raspberry Pi3 computer with GPS receiver attached, audio playing through two self powered speakers plus sub.
+The system is powered by a USB charged power pack delivering 5V to run the Pi.
 Everything is stored in a waterproof box secured on the bike frame or back rack.
 TECH SPEC.

 The sonic bikes use two types of software –